dashbird/logbird-public-web/content/docs/triggers/trigger-reponse-data-model.md

 ## Trigger Response Data Model

-When the rule with trigger enabled will receive any events that match the rule, the trigger will be activated and depending on the type of the trigger you will receive different notifcations.
+When the rule with trigger enabled will receive any events that match the rule, the trigger will be activated and depending on type of the trigger you will receive different notifications.
 Currently, the only supported trigger type is SNS trigger.

 ## SNS trigger

 Sends SNS notification with JSON as a string.

-For general guide on SNS event structure please refer to [AWS SNS docs](https://docs.aws.amazon.com/sns/) .
+For general guide on SNS event structure please refer to [AWS SNS docs](https://docs.aws.amazon.com/sns/).

 #### Response Elements